Here’s what the inside of my current favorite burrito looks like:

 All five of these components combine effortlessly inside a flour tortilla.

-After rolling tight, each side is cooked for a couple minutes on medium heat:
+After rolling tight, each side is cooked for a couple minutes on medium heat.
+Tips on rolling burritos.

 And you’re left with a crisp, piping hot burrito capable of putting all your local taco shacks out of business.